- Education and Science»

 Should students and alumni hold on to their college textbooks?

-With colleges and universities finished for their semesters, students and alumni are selling back their college textbooks.
+Whether it is spring, summer or fall, colleges and universities semesters end and students and alumni have a chance to sell back their college textbooks.
 Students can all use some extra cash for any time of year and anything else they may need, so selling back their books is a practical idea and seems to be the most logical choice.
 They don’t believe that there is a reason to hold on to these books anymore and nowadays there are so many places on and off line that make it easy to sell back college textbooks.

 But is selling back your textbooks really the best thing to do?
 Let’s look at the advantages and disadvantages of keeping textbooks.
 You may think that they are only textbooks, there is really no value or reason to keep them, but holding on to your textbooks or even just certain textbooks could be beneficial to you.
 Benefits not just for your career but for personal use as well.

 Should you keep your college textbooks or sell them back?